 If we could stop puppy mills, we would put an end to one of the worst of the worst places you could ever imagine a lovable dog should ever have to spend his/her life.
 Too melodramatic?
 Well, it’s true.

 As an avid animal advocate and lover, I feel it’s critical for human beings to protect the welfare of animals.
 They rely on us, trust us, and remain by our sides with loyal, unconditional love.
-When I wrote my lesbian romance novel, A New Leash on Life, I did so to not only entertain, but also to educate about animal welfare and the importance of supporting no-kill animal shelters through adoption, fostering and donations.
+When I wrote my sapphic romance novel, A New Leash on Life, I did so to not only entertain, but also to educate about animal welfare and the importance of supporting no-kill animal shelters through adoption, fostering and donations.

 The Truth About Puppy Mills